-Allotments and growing spaces
+Policy T15: Allotments and growing spaces

-8.12.
-Many people wish to grow their own food, which has many benefits, including providing exercise, social contact and reducing food miles.
+8.14.
+Many people wish to grow their own food, which has many benefits, including providing exercise, social contact, reducing food miles and helping to mitigate climate change.
 In the neighbourhood area there are six allotment sites owned by the Town Council, all of which are located in the town itself.
 These are described in Figure 8.3.